Gogovski20/BlaugranaQuiz/README.md

 ### 2. Configure Environment Variables

-The backend uses environment variables for database configuration.
+The backend uses environment variables for database configuration, JWT signing, and CORS.

 Set these variables in IntelliJ Run Configuration, your terminal, or your system environment: